kongware/ftor/README.md

 Ultimately, this is all you need to create domain specific languages of any expressive power.

 Many people claim that this were not idiomatic Javascript.
-Don't believe them, because Javascript has...
+Don't believe them, because Javascript ships with...

 * closurses
 * first class functions